djeada/Linux-Notes/notes/partitions.md

 sudo mkfs.ext4 /dev/sda3
 ```

+This command formats the partition `/dev/sda3` with the `ext4` filesystem.
+Ensure you’ve chosen the correct filesystem for your needs (e.g., `ext4`, `xfs`, etc.).

 **Creating a Mount Point**:

 ```bash
 sudo mkdir /mnt/data
 ```

+This creates a directory (`/mnt/data`) where the partition will be mounted, allowing access to its contents from that location.

 **Mounting the Partition**:

 ```bash
 sudo mount /dev/sda3 /mnt/data
 ```

+Mounting attaches the `/dev/sda3` partition to the `/mnt/data` directory, making it accessible as part of the file system.

 **Verifying the Mount**: